Challenging Tax Violation Investigations And Charges On Your Behalf

 - False, fictitious or fraudulent claims (18 U.S.C. § 287)

 - Fictitious obligations (U.S.C. § 514)

 - Identity theft (U.S.C. § 1028(a)(7))

 The IRS may also investigate, and recommend for prosecution, violations of the Bank Secrecy Act of 1970, which requires the collaboration of financial institutions with the U.S. government in the presence of suspected fraud or money laundering.
-A willful BSA violation may result in a 5-year prison term and up to $250,000 in fines.
+A willful BSA violation may result in a five-year prison term and up to $250,000 in fines.
 These are complex matters that require a firm with experience in challenging IRS investigations and federal BSA charges.

-If you’re under investigation for or have already been accused of a tax violation, Beckham Solis, Attorneys at Law may be able to help.
+If you’re under investigation for or have already been accused of a tax violation, Beckham Solis, Attorneys at Law, may be able to help.
 We are known as aggressive litigators, but we also recognize the importance of taking a careful, strategic approach to challenging IRS investigations and federal tax violation charges.
 Our team takes care to identify each client’s goals and needs so we can tailor our counsel accordingly.